Manchester United news: Ronaldinho offers Red Devils hope ahead of Barcelona clash | Goal.com

 “Because they don't have the history in the competition - or because they have never won it before?

-“Every team who has won the Champions Leauge had to win it for the first time once.
+“Every team who has won the Champions League had to win it for the first time once.

 “Their result against Manchester City, who are one of the best teams and have some of the best players in the competition, showed that they can compete with the best.